1887: Albert Berg

 The result was 10 bowl games, including the 2001 Rose Bowl, an average of more than seven wins per season and a Big Ten tri-championship in 2000.
 Tiller coached 53 Purdue players who went on to the National Football League, six All-Americans and two Academic All-Americans.

 Along the way, Tiller became the winningest coach in school history, winding up his career with an 87-62 record, including 53-43 in Big Ten games and 10-2 against Indiana.
 Tiller's 149 games coached are the most in Purdue annals.
 The Boilermakers were nationally ranked for 80 weeks, tied with Jack Mollenkopf for the most under any head coach.

 Tiller topped Hall of Famer Jack Mollenkopf for the most wins by a Purdue coach with his 85th victory - a 32-25 verdict over Central Michigan at Ross-Ade Stadium on Sept.
 20, 2008.

 Perhaps no player is more closely tied to Tiller than Drew Brees, who arrived at Purdue as a little-known quarterback and left as one of the most-decorated players in school history.
 Brees established two NCAA records, 13 Big Ten records and 19 Purdue records.
 He was a two-time Heisman Trophy finalist, two-time Big Ten Offensive Player of the Year and two-time first team all-conference selection, while receiving the 2000 Maxwell Award as the nation's outstanding player and being named the 2000 Academic All-American of the Year.

-Tiller also endeared himself to Boilermaker fans everywhere with his personality and humility.
+The charismatic Tiller endeared himself to Boilermaker fans everywhere with his sense of humor and humility.
 He was inducted into the Purdue Intercollegiate Athletics Hall of Fame in 2013.

 2009-12: Danny Hope